3.1 Successful career narratives

-Jim, during his twenties, had a series of jobs in construction, hospitality and bar work, to make possible his main ambition, to make a go of his band.
-Cutting a record and seven years of after-hours gigs all over the country had been fun, but after hitting 30 and with the band breaking up, Jim was now planning to change direction and shift his energies from his music into a career change and a steady, more lucrative income.
+During his twenties, Jim had a series of jobs in construction, hospitality and bar work.
+These had all been to support his main ambition, which was to make a go of his rock band.
+They had some success, cutting a record and spending seven years gigging all over the country, but after hitting 30, and with the band breaking up, Jim is now planning to change direction.
+He wants to shift his energies from his music into a career with a steady, more lucrative income.

-The potential employer could ask, ‘What do you do?’ or ‘What is your line of work?’
-If unprepared, Jim might catch himself saying, ‘Well, I’ve done a bit of bar work, and a bit of labouring, and now I’d like to try marketing.’
+As many employers do, the potential employer in this scenario might start with, ‘Tell me about your previous experience and what you want to do next’.
+The unprepared Jim might say, ‘Well, I’ve done a bit of bar work, and a bit of labouring, and now I’d like to try marketing.’

 While true, this is unlikely to get the best results from the employer, as what it emphasises is an unrelated series of jobs, and suggests a lack of engagement with the old roles or commitment to the new step.

-If he thought things over, Jim might recognise the point of his career story is to get engagement from a new employer and to show what he has done in the past.
-Actually his motivation over the past few years has been his band, and this has involved him in marketing the band, promoting it, liaising with clubs and pinning down deals, and organising his friends to go to gigs all over the country, all higher level and transferable experience.
+With a bit more preparation, Jim can show what he has done in the past in a more engaging and positive way.
+His motivation over the past few years has clearly been his band, and this has involved marketing and promoting it, liaising with clubs and negotiating deals, and organising for his friends to go to gigs all over the country.
+This is all higher level and transferable experience.

-People can feel vulnerable sharing something non-work-related and personal in a work-related conversation, but in practice, if well selected, these can be the elements that have real power.
+People can feel vulnerable sharing something non-work-related and personal in a work-related conversation, but if carefully selected, these can be the elements that have real power.

 A better answer might be:

 ‘Over the last few years I’ve been the informal manager of our band.
 We’ve had some success, cut a record, and I’ve marketed the band nationally, developing relationships and negotiating with clubs from Manchester and Newcastle to Cardiff.
 We’ve done some 200 gigs over the last four years, alongside our day jobs.
 So I’ve tried to be adaptable with my day jobs, and have turned my hand to construction, hospitality and bar work as opportunities came up.
-We’ve now decided to disband.
-I’ll have much more time and energy, and I’m hoping to put my experience in managing and marketing to use in my day job now that it can be my sole focus.’
+Now we’ve decided to disband, I’ll have much more time and energy, and I’m hoping to put my experience in managing and marketing to use in my future career.’